Rakeela/dragora-notes/2021-5-17-One-Hundred-and-Third.md

 120 months after 'Spice renews life' expires, or 240 months after first harvest if 'Lucrative' option was chosen:
 "The lease on {starbase name}'s agricultural module' has ended, and it has been returned to the use of {empire name}.
 The {citizen's initiative/subsidiary corporation/minor lord and {his/her} court} have thanked {empire name} for their generosity in permitting them to run a de-extinction experiment on ancient spices.
 The crops they've brought back will be produced elsewhere in {empire name} now, but no further headline effects are expected."
 Seems like there's always a new flavor to try. - End event chain.

 ---
+Looking at Stellaris modding guides, I'm not sure that an event can refer to a starbase like that, so I don't know how to implement the above.

+---
 Back to [[day-post-archive]]